kalv/kalv/cv/index.md

 During pandemic, introduced correct practises for developers to work remotely ensuring they were happy and content working with one another with only Slack and Google Hangouts.

 ## 2022 - 2025
-Travelling, researching computer science and future innovations for self.
+Traveling, researching computer science and future innovations for self.
 Designing new software [Nort](/nort) for better capturing of natural landscapes around the world in the hope to land a job at Apple Battersea London.
 Working on new ways to capture and create content of the mind with a new sun/mind clock Deltos working environment to assist new computer science working operating systems of today.
 To battle inflicting thoughts and creating focus on the work a good man can do.
 [Deltos](/deltos)